notbxno/vatssa-procedures-hub/docs/Aerodromes/Cape Verde/Nelson Mandela (GVNP)/ground.md

 ## Restrictions

-On all taxiways the largest aircraft that operate at GVAC IRL is the 787-800 operated by TUI, **No larger aircraft are permitted to operate at the airport IRL**.
-However on VATSIM pilots dont understand this so you may get A/C larger than the 787-800, as a result of this ATC *may* deny pilots if they do this however this is not recommended
+On all taxiways the largest aircraft that operate at GVNP IRL is the A320N operated by Multiple airlines, **No larger aircraft are permitted to operate at the airport IRL**.
+However on VATSIM pilots dont understand this so you may get A/C larger than the A320N, as a result of this ATC *may* deny pilots if they do this however this is not recommended

-### Stand Restrictions

-!!!
-Note "Stand Restrictions"
-    All stands allow Medium aircraft to ocupy them I.E. A320/B738 However it is recommended that if larger catagory of aircraft connect they ocupy stand 10, 8, 7, or 6

 ### Taxiway and Apron Restrictions